seanrayburn/Portfolio/Creative-Writing-Tips.md

 - Example: “I can’t go tonight<ins>,”</ins> he sighed.

-<ins>Note</ins>: If dialogue relies on punctuation to add meaning or emphasis, such as a question mark or exclamation point, do not add an additional comma.
+Note: If dialogue relies question mark or exclamation point, do not add an additional comma after your closing quotes.

 - Example 1: “Are you going to dinner with us<ins>?”</ins> she asked.